ghaiklor/llvm-kaleidoscope/README.md

 # Kaleidoscope: Implementing a Language with LLVM

 ## How to build it
-On macOS (tested on 10.11.6).
+On MacOS (tested on Ventura 13.0).
 ~~~
-# Install llvm (version 4.0, though @3.9 also works if you modify the llvm path in the Makefile)
+# Install llvm (version 15.0)
-brew install llvm@4
+brew install llvm@15
 make
 ./main
-# This should bring up a simple repl
+# This should bring up a simple REPL.
 ~~~

 ## Why?